skillrecordings/products/README.md

 ### cypress

-for integration and e2e testing
+for integration and e2e testing!

 ## Resources